MSP vs In-House IT — Total Cost of Ownership

 Coverage Hours — The Hidden Variable

 One internal IT person covers ~40 hours per week.
 After hours, weekends, vacations, sick days, and family emergencies are uncovered (or covered by a panicked phone call to that person at 2 AM).
-MSPs cover 24/7/365 by definition.
-Most ransomware attacks land outside business hours specifically because internal IT is asleep.
+MSPs provide after-hours emergency coverage on top of business-hours support.
+Most ransomware attacks land outside business hours specifically because internal IT is asleep — which is why automated monitoring matters as much as staffing.

 Skill Breadth — One Person Cannot Cover Everything